nikloynes/economist_poll_aggregator/README.md

     - When you're done, you can deactivate the virtual environment by running `deactivate` in your terminal.

 ### Install
-- Clone this repository
+- Clone this repository (copy the URL from the green "Code" button above, then run `git clone <URL>` in your terminal in the location you want to clone the repo to)
 - Optional: create a virtual environment, activate the environment (see above)
-- Install the required packages by running `pip install -r requirements.txt` in your terminal from the repo's root directory
+- Install the required dependencies by running `pip install -r requirements.txt` in your terminal from the repo's root directory.

 ### Running the code
 -  `get_polls_aggregate.py` runs without needing any arguments.
 You can run it with default arguments simply by typing `python get_polls_aggregate.py` - it will produce the output csvs `polls.csv` and `trends.csv` in the repo's root directory